kovidgoyal/calibre/manual/faq.rst

 programs block |app| from opening a connection to send email.
 Try adding an exclusion for |app| in your antivirus program.

-.. note:: Google can disable your account if you use it to send large amounts of email.
-So, when using GMail to send mail |app| automatically restricts
+.. note:: Microsoft can disable your account if you use it to send large amounts of email.
+So, when using Hotmail to send mail |app| automatically restricts
           itself to sending one book every five minutes.
 If you don't mind risking your account being blocked you can reduce this wait interval by going to Preferences->Tweaks in |app|.

+.. note:: Google recently deliberately broke their email sending protocol (SMTP) support in
+          an attempt to force everyone to use their web interface so they can show you more ads.
+They are trying to claim that SMTP is insecure, that is incorrect and simply an excuse.
+If you have trouble with gmail you will need to
+          `allow less secure apps as descibed here <https://support.google.com/accounts/answer/6010255>`_.

 Why is my device not detected in linux?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~